Asset Forfeiture Laws

 Experienced DuPage County Asset Forfeiture Attorneys

 In Illinois, the police can seize property that is believed to have been used in committing a crime or to have been derived from a criminal act.
 Even if you are never charged or convicted of the underlying crime, you could lose your property permanently.
-At Ramsell & Associates, LLC, Attorney Profiles are knowledgeable about Illinois asset forfeiture laws.
+At Ramsell & Associates, LLC, our attorneys are knowledgeable about Illinois asset forfeiture laws.
 We protect our clients’ rights and defend against asset forfeiture.

 Seizing Profits and Proceeds of Criminal Activity